 Abstract

-I study the relative importance of lending and deposit-taking for bank value.
-Comparing outcomes for winning banks to runner-up bidders in failed bank auctions, I find winners experience a 1.5% abnormal return and this increase is mainly due to deposits, not loans.
-After acquisition, the winning bank cuts lending to the failed bank’s borrowers and closes branches but it retains almost all acquired deposits.
+I study the relative importance of lending and deposit-taking for bank value in failed bank acquisitions.
+Comparing outcomes for winning banks to runner-up bidders in failed bank auctions, I find winners experience a 2.3% abnormal return and this increase is mainly due to deposits, not loans.
+After acquisition, the winning bank cuts lending to the failed bank's borrowers and closes branches but it retains almost all acquired deposits.
 These deposits are not channeled into lending elsewhere.
-Rather, the acquirer is able to lower deposit rates, reflecting increased market power.
-Multiple results are independent of the failed bank, suggesting the findings have broader relevance.
+Rather, the acquirer lowers deposit rates, reflecting increased market power.
+Declines in lending due to the acquisition have negative local economic effects.

 Abstract